 Insulin management around surgery

-See the separate article on Precautions with Patients with Diabetes Undergoing Surgery.
+See the separate Precautions for Patients with Diabetes Undergoing Surgery article.

 What is the evidence for new insulin therapies?